1 Research: an introduction

 If a soiled shirt is placed in the opening of a vessel containing grains of wheat, the reaction of the leaven in the shirt with fumes from the wheat will, after approximately twenty-one days, transform the wheat into mice.

 This was called 'spontaneous generation' (or 'abiogenesis').
-We now know this is incorrect... but how did the idea emerge?
+This theory is clearly incorrect, so how did the idea emerge?
+How was it disproven?
 Through observation and research.

-Spontaneous generation was consistent with observations: the above recipe did produce mice.
-However, this hypothesis ('possible explanation') was rejected when later evidence, in better-designed research studies, contradicted the hypothesis.
-So, a new hypothesis was proposed to explain the appearance of the mice, which was tested against the evidence... and so on.
+Spontaneous generation was consistent with observations: following the above recipe did produce mice.
+However, the hypothesis ('possible explanation') of spontaneous generation was rejected when later evidence, in better-designed research studies, contradicted the hypothesis.
+A new hypothesis was proposed to explain the appearance of the mice, which was tested against the evidence, and so on.
 Briefly, this is the evidence-based, scientific process.

 ... a causal role for smoking [has] not been proved beyond reasonable doubt.